nomad-coe/nomad/docs/api.md

 ## Access archives
 Above under [getting started](#getting started), you'll already learned how to access archive data.
-A speciality of archive API functions is that you can define is `required` from the archives.
+A speciality of archive API functions is that you can define what is `required` from the archives.

 ```